 Diversity Visa (Green Card Lottery)

 The Diversity Immigrant Visa program is a United States congressionally-mandated lottery program for receiving a United States Permanent Resident Card.
 It is also known as the Green Card Lottery.
 The lottery is administered on an annual basis by the Department of State and conducted under the terms of Section 203(c) of the Immigration and Nationality Act (INA).
 Section 131 of the Immigration Act of 1990 (Pub.
 L. 101-649) amended INA 203 to provide for a new class of immigrants known as "diversity immigrants" (DV immigrants).
-The Act makes available 50,000 permanent resident visas annually to persons from countries with low rates of immigration to the United States.
+For Fiscal Year 2019, 50,000 Diversity Visas (DVs) will be available.
+There is no cost to register for the DV program.

 - Applicants may access the Electronic Diversity Visa Entry Form (E-DV)

 - Paper entries will not be accepted.
 Entries will NOT be accepted through the U.S. Postal Service.

 Some of our Libraries can take a digital photo of you and provide laptops for online registration.
 This service is only available during limited hours, as listed below.

 - October 24

 For DV-2019, natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years:

 Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
 Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.

 There were no changes in eligibility this year.